Stardown-app/Stardown/README.md

 `javascript: navigator.clipboard.writeText('[' + document.title + '](' + location.href + ')');`

-### Convert between markup languages

-* [Pandoc](https://pandoc.org/) offers a command-line tool and a Haskell library that can convert between almost any two markup languages.

 ### Integrate directly with an editor

 * [Obsidian Clipper](https://github.com/obsidianmd/obsidian-clipper) is the official web clipper extension for Obsidian.